Esteban2M/sportx-jerseys/Backlog.md

 # Backlog

-* Sesión de usuario
+* User sessions
-    * Inicio de sesión
+    * To log in a user
-    * Registro de usuario
+    * To sign up a user
-    * Recuperar contraseña
+    * To reset password
-* Actualizar información personal de usuario
+* To update personal data of users
-* Cátalogo de producto
+* Product catalogue
-    * Mostrar productos
+    * To show products
-    * Busqueda de productos
+    * To search products
-* Gestión de Inventarios
+* Inventory management
-    * Seguimiento de Inventarios
+    * Inventory track
-    * Actualizar inventarios
+    * To update inventories
-    * Agregar nuevos productos
+    * To add new products
-    * Eliminar productos
+    * To delete products
-* Interfaz de administración
+* Management interface
-* Generar comentarios y valoraciones de productos
+* Product review and ratings